Share a Concern

 - Title IX protection from discrimination extends to faculty, staff, students and visitors.

-- For additional reporting options, visit www.bellevuecollege.edu/gbvprevention/file-a-complaint/
+- For additional reporting options, visit Title IX Reporting Options.

 - If you have questions, please contact the Office of Title IX.

-- Concerns may include: assault; illegal alcohol or drug use; failure to comply
+- Concerns may include: assault; illegal alcohol or drug use; failure to comply.

 - In addition, the BC Student Conduct Code includes behaviors such as classroom disruption, use of alcohol/drugs, vandalism, or physical assault, etc.